Webklex/laravel-imap/README.md

 [![Hits][ico-hits]][link-hits]

 ## Description

-Laravel IMAP is an easy way to integrate the native php-imap module and an extended custom imap protocol implementation into your **Laravel** app.
+Laravel IMAP is an easy way to integrate both the native php-imap module and an extended custom imap protocol into your **Laravel** app.

 > If you want to use this library outside of Laravel, please head over to [webklex/php-imap](https://github.com/Webklex/php-imap)